 This post was co-authored by Jason Fraser and Jackie Ho.

-About three and half years ago, VMware Pivotal Labs embarked on a journey to bring an organic agile software development capability to the “world’s largest bureaucracy” (the U.S. federal government).
+About three and half years ago, VMware Tanzu Labs (known then as Pivotal Labs) embarked on a journey to bring an organic agile software development capability to the “world’s largest bureaucracy” (the U.S. federal government).
 There are countless vendors that could have provided agile development for this group.
 But our client wanted to learn to do it themselves.
 Our client wanted a “factory,” with the ability to churn out valuable software outcomes for its internal clients.

 When building an agile software factory, there’s often a strong desire to scale quickly.
 There’s a sense that larger efforts contribute more value and are easier to protect than smaller efforts, and the desire to “get more done” can lead to the conclusion that “We need more people!”

 There are some dangers to scaling your lab effort too quickly, though.
 The most significant is that if you scale your product teams without first scaling the leadership team that will support them, your effort can suffer from employee attrition, failed onboarding of new hires, and time wasted on building products that are misaligned with your goals.
 We saw all of these side effects and more, and this article will discuss our lessons learned from scaling the leadership team for our client.

 In just 2.5 years, this client’s program grew from 1 team to 18 and from 5 people to 250.
 Along the way we learned:

 - Three reasons that leadership needs to scale in advance of the rest of the organization